Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB662', 'Check if Excel Sheet Exists')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB662.aspx">KB662</a> Check if Excel Sheet Exists

-Function to check if give Excel workbook contains a sheet with given name.
+Function to check if a given Excel workbook contains a sheet with the given name.

 ### <a onclick="return RegisterKbClick('KB655', 'How to work with Shadow DOM via Native Selenium API in Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB655.aspx">KB655</a> How to work with Shadow DOM via Native Selenium API in Rapise